replaceitem/symbol-chat/README.md

 ## Config

-Some aspects of this mod can be customized in the `symbol-chat.properties` file.
+Some aspects of this mod are configurable using [Cloth config](https://www.curseforge.com/minecraft/mc-mods/cloth-config).

-* `hud_color` Background color of the symbol selection hud in hex notation (`#AARRGGBB`)

-* `button_color` Color of the button in the symbol selection hud
+The configuration screen is (for now only) accessible through the [ModMenu](https://modrinth.com/mod/modmenu) config button.

 ## Custom symbols

-You can specify a list of your own symbols in a `symbols.txt` file in the config directory.
-Those will be loaded in the "Custom" symbol category.
+You can specify custom symbols in the configuration screen, which will appear in the last "custom" symbol tab.
-You can reload this list by reloading the resourcepacks using F3+T

 ## Font selection